SEASON OF LISTENING

 But, if we’re truly honest, taking this leap of faith is also scary.
 We can’t predict what our outcomes will be or what direction God will lead us.
 Not being in control feels vulnerable and hard.
 You, our friends and those that know us best, can help “hold up our arms” during this season, just as Aaron and Hur did for Moses when he was called to do something difficult (Exodus 17:12).
 Right now, we need your support through prayer, finances, and input perhaps more than we ever have.
 Please join us in our “Season of Listening.”
 We’ve listed ways to do this below and if you have other ideas, please let us know.
 We are ready to open our ears and eyes for what the Lord would have for us this year.

-Rev. Christy Fisher and the TCM Board of Directors
+The TCM Board of Directors

 All Your Questions Answered!